hans61/Minimal-64x4-Expansion/software/README.md

 ## SN76489

 The SN76489 folder contains some examples for testing the SN76489.
 The examples are taken from older BASIC programs.

+## Joystick

+The joystick port can be tested using the "test-joystick" program.
+I did this with a C64 joystick.